 A carrier’s job is to transport freight; prepping the freight for safe shipment is your job.
-If it becomes the carrier’s job due to poor preparation, then expect surplus charges.
-Correct pallet preparation procedure is the same whether you’re arranging for an LTL or dedicated truck transport.
+If it becomes the carrier’s job due to poor preparation, expect surplus charges.
+Whether you’re arranging for an LTL or dedicated truck transport, correct pallet preparation is key to keeping cargo intact throughout its shipping journey.
 We’ll go over the steps to palletize your freight for shipping.

 Stack Boxes Evenly